mussieh/Housing-Price-Predictor/README.md

 # Housing-Price-Predictor

-This program is used to predict the Adair county housing prices using multi-layer perceptrons (deep learning).
+This program is used to predict Adair county (in Missouri) housing prices using multi-layer perceptrons (deep learning).
 It is basically a regression model to predict the selling price of properties based on past data, which is used to train this software agent.
-80% of the data set is used for training purposes, while the remaining 20% is used for testing.
+Eighty percent of the data set is used for training purposes, while the remaining twenty percent is used for testing.

 ## Getting Started